 At the height of his popularity, Billy Idol took a live cover of Tommy James's "Mony Mony" to the top of the American charts - and helped inspire a lewd chant.

-30 Years Ago: R.E.M.’s ‘Document’ Drags College Rock Into the Mainstream
+How R.E.M.’s ‘Document’ Dragged College Rock Into the Mainstream

 A Top 10 hit and a platinum album marked the end of their world as an underground sensation, but R.E.M. felt fine.

-Dreams, Politics and TV Converge for R.E.M. on ‘It’s the End of the World as We Know It’: …
+How R.E.M.
+Mixed Dreams, T.V. and Politics on ‘It’s the End of the World as We Know It’

 R.E.M. brought together a variety of experiences to create the second 'Document' single and one of the most famous songs in the band's catalog.